THOMASjosephCatalano/Software/README.md

 Toke Core integration/staging tree
 =====================================

-note: this is a work in progress, download the Toke core zip for complete code.
+note: this is a work in progress

 What is Toke?
 ----------------